Ballet Folklorico History

 Ballet Folklorico at UTPB

-The Ballet Folklorico de UTPB is in its sixth year of existence.
-Originally started as a student club, it is now fully sponsored by The University.
-The current group consists of 9 women and 6 men.
+The Ballet Folklorico de UTPB has been in existence for over ten years.
+Originally started as a student club, it is now fully sponsored by the University.
 They perform at school and community events around the Permian Basin.
-Robyn Hernandez is the teacher.
+Robyn Hernandez is the instructor.